Nance O'Neil: Death

+Cultural depiction

 O'Neil was referenced as a character in the musical Lizzie Borden: A Musical Tragedy in Two Axe, where she was played by Suellen Vance.
 The women's implied romantic relationship was explored as well in the 2010 play Nance O'Neil by David Foley and the 2006 novel Miss Lizzie by Walter Satterthwait.

-O'Neil was also cited as a character in a play by William Norfolk, The Lights are Warm and Colored.
+O'Neil was a character in William Norfolk's play The Lights are Warm and Colored.
 Set in 1905, it uses Lizzie's friendship with O'Neil and other theatrical players as a vehicle for a play within a play.
-The actors recreate scenes from the murder trial in an improv-like setting, coached or criticized by Lizzie and Emma.
+The actors recreate scenes from the murder trial in an improv-like setting, coached or criticized by Lizzie and Emma Borden.
 The play implies that Lizzie was innocent, and the real perpetrator was the maid, who makes a surprise visit at the end.